ZingHng/r2auto_nav_CDE2310/Mechanical/mechanical_readme.md

 For this mechanism, we used two DC motors to power the flywheels and a stepper motor to feed balls into the flywheels.

 The calculation for the flywheel motors is shown below.

 ![calculation](Pictures/calculation.drawio.png)

-This launcher mechanism is attached to the robot using 4 M3 screws to two different layers on our turtlebot.
+This launcher mechanism is attached to the robot using four M3 screws to two different layers on our turtlebot.

 ## AMG8833 Sensor Mount
 The sensor mount is attached to the turtlebot with two M3 screws.
 The sensor is attached to the mount with two M2 screws.